a2 Milk New Zealand Class Action

 • a litigation funding agreement with CHC Investment Fund III Pty Ltd as trustee for CHC Investment Fund III; and

-Hamilton Locke acts for Kevin Whyte, the Court-appointed representative plaintiff, in the class action proceedings against The a2 Milk Company Limited (a2 Milk) in the High Court of New Zealand (New Zealand Proceedings).
+Hamilton Locke acts for Kevin Whyte, the Court-appointed representative plaintiff, and the class members in the class action proceedings against The a2 Milk Company Limited (a2 Milk) in the High Court of New Zealand (CIV 2022-404-762) (New Zealand Proceedings).

 The Class

-You may be a class member in the New Zealand Proceedings if you purchased or held ordinary shares in a2 Milk between 19 August 2020 and 9 May 2021, inclusive (Relevant Period).
-Investors who satisfy the eligibility criteria may be entitled to compensation for losses suffered as a consequence of a2 Milk’s alleged misconduct, outlined below.
+Class members in the New Zealand Proceedings purchased or held ordinary shares in a2 Milk between 19 August 2020 and 9 May 2021 inclusive (Relevant Period).
+The class members are investors who satisfy the eligibility criteria and who may be entitled to compensation for losses suffered as a consequence of a2 Milk’s alleged misconduct, outlined below.

 In the High Court of New Zealand, her Honour Justice Edwards granted leave for the New Zealand Proceedings to be commenced as an opt-in representative action on behalf of class members.
 See the High Court orders at Annexure A [133] of the Judgment here.
-A list of more than 3,000 class members who opted in to the New Zealand Proceedings prior to the deadline of 23 July 2023 was filed with the High Court.
+A list of more than 3,000 class members (some represented by institutional investors) who opted in to the New Zealand Proceedings prior to the deadline of 23 July 2023 was filed with the High Court.

 • a litigation funding agreement with CHC Investment Fund III Pty Ltd as trustee for CHC Investment Fund III (CHC); and